Mimura/Onepe/wp-content/plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * **Twitter** - Autopost to your account.
 Ability to attach Image to tweets.
 * **Plurk**  - Autopost to your account.
 Ability to attach Image to messages.
 * **vBulletin** - Auto-submit your blogpost to vBulletin forums.
 Could create new threads or new posts.
-* **vKontakte(VK.com)** - Autopost to your profile or group page.
+* **vk.com (vKontakte)** - Autopost to your profile or group page.
 Ability to attach your blogpost to vk.com post.
 Ability to make "Image" posts.
 * [New]**Weibo** -  Biggest Chinese Microblogging Service.
 You can post your messages and images.
 * **Wordpress** - Auto-submit your blogpost to another blog based on Wordpress.
 This options includes Wordpress.com, Blog.com, etc..
+* **XING** - Post text messages or share links.
 * **YouTube** (*with third party API library*) - Post messages to your YouTube channel feed.
 If blogpost has youtube reference it will be attached.
-* **XING** - Post text messages or share links.
 * [New]**Yo** - Send notifications to your subscribers.
 * **500px** - Autopost images to your account.